 4. Seek Special Relief: CARES Act And COVID-19

 Your local, state, or federal government may issue a mandate to protect you from foreclosure in rare circumstances.
 Times of a nationwide recession, health crisis, or natural disaster may initiate laws to help homeowners.
 The relief may come in the form of:

 - A ban on foreclosures for a period of time.

 During the pandemic’s national health crisis (COVID-19), the United States government created the Coronavirus Aid, Relief and Economic Security (CARES) Act.
 One purpose of the act was to help homeowners keep their homes during the pandemic’s health and financial crisis.
 The CARES Act:

 - Gave a minimum of a 60-day suspension of foreclosures against homeowners;

-- Stopped lenders from taking any legal action that could lead foreclosure; and
+- Stopped lenders from taking any legal action that could lead to foreclosure, and,

 - Prohibited lenders from finalizing existing foreclosure-related evictions.

-There were specific criteria to receive CARES assistance.
+There were specific criteria for receiving CARES assistance.
 For instance, a homeowner’s mortgage must be federally held to qualify.
 You can read more about CARES by reviewing the CARES Act Fact Sheet and information from the Consumer Financial Protection Bureau.